-We also ask all parents to complete an Emergency Contact Form - where you nominate an alternative member of the family or guardian who can be contacted in an emergency if we are not able to contact you directly and immediately.
+We also ask all parents to complete an Emergency Contact Form (on the Parent Portal) - where you nominate an alternative member of the family or guardian who can be contacted in an emergency if we are not able to contact you directly and immediately.
 Of course, we sincerely hope not to use this but far better to be prepared.
 Should you need to update your child's emergency contact information at any time, then please use the form provided here and send it through to the Medical Centre.

 The best time to ring is after 9.00am on +44 (0)1280 818210, but the Nurses are always pleased to discuss any worries or concerns at any time.
 Each Boarding House has a nominated nurse who is a link with Matron and a contact point for any pupil with a long term medical condition.